Skip to navigation Skip to content

 Youth Allowance (YA) student or Australian Apprentice becomes incapacitated or impacted by unforeseen or extreme circumstances 102-07020130

-This document outlines the effect on a customer’s entitlement to Youth Allowance (YA) as a student or Australian Apprentice who are incapacitated.
+This document outlines the effect on a customer’s entitlement to Youth Allowance (YA) as a student or Australian Apprentice who is incapacitated or experiencing unforeseen or extreme circumstances.

 On this page: